-The food was excellent, but the bill for the four of us was 350 euros.
-And we hadn’t had any wine!
+The food was excellent, but the bill for the four of us was 350 euros… just for food.

-I’ve had more expensive dinners out, sure, but those were in fancy city restaurants and included bottles of vino.
+I’ve had more expensive dinners out, sure, but those were in fancy city restaurants with wine and cocktails.

-I knew of truffles before that lunch… understood that they are expensive… but I didn’t realize how expensive.
+I knew of truffles before that lunch and understood that they are expensive, but I didn’t realize just how expensive…

-That’s why I was excited to discover a truffle plantation in Spain that is backed by serious science.
-The developer seeds the roots of the trees in his plantation with spores, speeding up truffle growth naturally.
+This outstanding demand is why I was excited to discover a truffle plantation that is backed by serious science.

 The specific science involved isn’t available to just anyone wanting to start a truffle plantation.
 These developers have worked with a dedicated lab for years to refine it, and they keep it private and well protected.